 So, just how much can you save by refinancing your vehicle’s loan, and is it worth the trouble?
 The answers are almost always “a lot” and “Yes!”

-According to our data here at rateGenius, the average borrower saves more than $1,100 over the course of their loan repayment, just by refinancing.
-That comes out to about $76 a month in savings.
-What could your family do with an extra $76 (or more) each and every month?
+According to our data here at RateGenius, the average borrower saves more than $1,100 over the course of their loan repayment, just by refinancing.
+That comes out to about $83 a month in savings.
+What could your family do with an extra $83 (or more) each and every month?

 It might seem a bit dramatic to say that refinancing your car loan can save your marriage.
 But in the end, it can definitely help.

 Of course, a refi won’t do anything for your communication issues or the fact that someone always leaves wet towels on the bed — that part is on you.
-What refinancing can do is offer your household some financial flexibility.
+What refinancing can do is offer some flexibility to your household finances.
 Depending on the goals that you and your spouse set, and the money situation you’re currently in, the savings allowed from a refi can have serious impacts.

-When you consider that almost a quarter of all divorces can be blamed on money issues, it’s safe to say that reducing financial conflict will also reduce your chances of splitting.
+When you consider that money issues are the cause of divorce for almost a quarter of all married couples, it’s safe to say that reducing financial problems will also reduce your chances of splitting.
 And if you can save yourself some extra cash in the process?
-Well, that’s definitely worth making the leap
+Well, that’s definitely worth making the leap.